Scottish poor laws: Scottish Poor Law Act

-After the Act of Union, Scotland retained its distinct legal system and the Poor Law Amendment Act was not applied to Scotland.
-As in England, it was necessary to reform the Poor Laws.
-A Commission of Inquiry was established in 1843 to determine system reform.
-This resulted in the 1845 Scottish Poor Law Act being passed.
-The Scottish Poor Law Act established parochial boards in parishes and towns and a central Board of Supervision in Edinburgh.
+After the Act of Union, Scotland retained its distinct legal system and the Poor Law Amendment Act 1834 was not applied to Scotland.
+As in England, it was necessary to reform the poor laws.
+A commission of inquiry was established in 1843 to determine system reform.
+This resulted in the Poor Law (Scotland) Act 1845 being passed.
+This act established parochial boards in parishes and towns and a central Board of Supervision in Edinburgh.